Gudmundurja/Amazone/README.md

 Daily_Inventory_Level

-🌍 theoretical question - how would it be implmented if we were to start Scaling to the EU 📤 Replication Strategy
+🌍 theoretical question - how would it be implmented if we were to start Scaling to the EU?

+📤 Replication Strategy
 Multi-Leader Replication recommended for geo-distribution and high availability.